Cage & Habitat

 Food, Water & Humidity

-A mister or fogger is a good choice especially if the cage is in an area with low humidity.
-A mister is on a timer and sprays the leaves and cage with a mist creating droplets of water and raising the humidity.
+A mister or fogger is an excellent choice if the cage is in an area with low humidity.
+A mister on a timer will spray the leaves and cage with a mist creating droplets of water as well as raising the humidity.

 Substrate